mmarimmasca/Advanced-Programming-Project/README.md

 - \# (for human readable comments)

 All these metadata have to be ignored and removed from the file for its analysis.
-*In the next section it will be described how and where.*
+*In the next section it will be described how and where.* <br>
 Also, for each line, the empty columns are denoted with a '.' .

 The nine columns, also called fields, are the following: seqid, source, type, start, end, score, strand, phase, attribute (which contains a list of seven features in the form tag=value separated by semicolumns).

 ## Data access
 In order to work and deal with the annotation data, the GFF3 file is transformed into a DataFrame object of Pandas (a Python library for dealing with tabular data).
-For the realization of this purpose, the class **ReaderGff3** behaves as a dataset reader which takes the dataset in GFF3 format and creates a correspondant Pandas DataFrame.
-This one is actually returned by the ReaderGff3 function as an instance of the class DatasetGff3.
+For the realization of this purpose, it's implemented a dataset reader specific for the GFF3 format, that's based on a general abstract interface.<br>
-The ReaderGff3 class is a subclass of the abstract class *Reader*, which is a general abstract interface.

-The ReaderGff3 class takes as input the Pandas DataFrame corresponding to the original GFF3 file and returns an instance of the DatasetGff3 class.
-The class **DatasetGff3** is a subclass of the **DataSet** class: the first one is peculiar for the GFF3 case; whereas the second one is a class defining a generic tabular data.
-The DatasetGff3 class also takes as input a Pandas DataFrame (that derives from the GFF3 file) and modifies it to make it properly structured for the obtaining of the insights over data.
+The dataset reader returns a dataset which is then modified in order to make it properly structured for the obtaining of the insights over data.

-The modifications we have applied to the DataFrame are:
+The modifications applied to the dataset are:
 - removal of all the metadata
 - replacement of the missing values (labeled with '.') with NaN values

-The Pandas DataFrame resulting from DatasetGff3 becomes an instance of its superclass DataSet.
-Then the DataSet object corresponding to the cleaned GFF3 file can be used to get the insights from the annotation file.
+The resulting dataset becomes an instance of *???*, which will be then used to get the insights over the data contained.

+A more detailed description of the software implementation can be visionated in the project specification.

 ## Dataset operations
 The software allows to get a number of insights over the annotation data.
 These are: